Jagdgruppe I./JG.51 left the front

 The heavier machine guns likewise armed the Fw 190A-8 (generally similar to the A-7), which was the most numerous 190 subvariant, more than 1,300 produced.
 It could reach a top speed of 408MPH.

 For the Fw 190D, they settled on the Jumo 213A-1, another inline engine, for the proposed high-altitude fighter.
-The "D" model or "Dora" needed a longer nose to accomodate the Juno 213, and was visibly different from the "A" model.
+The "D" model or "Dora" needed a longer nose to accommodate the Juno 213, and was visibly different from the "A" model.

 The first production version, the Fw 190D-9, caem out in the summer of 1944.
 (The disposition of codes D-1 through D-8 is unclear.)
 Armed with two 13mm machine guns in the cowling, and two 20mm cannon in the wing roots, capable of 425MPH, with great climbing ability, the Dora was the best prop-driven, production Luftwaffe fighter of the war.